Hitler. Genocide. Lebensraum. Swastikas. The Final Solution. Nazi. Mein Kampf. Unit 731. Comfort Women. Colonialism. Ethnic Cleansing. Ubermenschen.

 They want to borrow the aesthetics and power of Nazi Germany, without any of the moral baggage tied to it.
 This leads to silly changes, like tanks with a slightly-altered iron cross on them or changing the infamous Nazi salute to “Sieg Reich”.

 It always irks me when I see this happen in anime.
 Do they think we’re stupid and won’t see through this façade?
 Do they think people won’t feel uncomfortable with Nazis if they make them say a different catchphrase?
 I live in a country that fell under Nazi occupation and I’m a lot more bothered when I see media skirt around their crimes.
-Gaming sorted this out years ago, when Wolfenstein 3D came up with the brilliant plan of letting players go into the Führerbunker to turn literal Hitler into a pile of guts.
+Gaming sorted this out years ago, when Wolfenstein 3D came up with the brilliant plan of letting players go into the Führerbunker to turn literal Hitler into a literal pile of gore.

-These kind of historical simplifications also forego a great opportunity to teach people.
+These kinds of historical simplifications also forego a great opportunity to teach people.
 Or worse, they could run the risk of misinforming their audience.
 Germania are still very much the villains in Izetta, but erasing the most heinous aspects of the Nazi ideology turns the anime’s story into a simple conflict over territory.
 Just another silly, old-timey war over land and resources.
 Sure Germania started it, but everybody started wars back then.
 T’was a crazy time.

 Now, most people today know enough about World War 2 to realize that there’s more to it than that.
 But will that still be the case years from now?
 How many people have skewed understandings of colonialism, the scramble for Africa, the crusades, or the wars of their respective countries, simply because the media they consumed opted for less-confronting takes on human history.